How to Get Freaky Without Being Creepy

 Come find out what you can do to make your sexy times hotter, juicier, and more passionate!
 These tools will work for any sexual activity, including BDSM and kink, and can be used by people of all genders and sexual orientations.
 You’re welcome to come with a partner, a friend, or solo.

 People of all genders, sexual orientations, and relationship configurations are welcome.

 If you’re interested in helping me arrange something in your town, I’d love to talk with you.
 Get in touch with me and let’s see what we can cook up.
 (Did you see what I did there?)

 And if you want some one-on-one coaching, I’d be happy to talk with you about that.
-I offer a free 30 minute Get Acquainted call (phone or skype) and I work with individuals, couples, and poly groups over skype or in my Seattle location.
+I offer a free Get Acquainted call and I work with individuals, couples, and poly groups over video or in my Seattle location.
 Send me a message and let’s see what we can do to help you make sex easy.